How To Season A Cast Iron Skillet

 Repeat!

 The key is multiple thin layers of seasoning!
 This is especially accurate when you're working with a new pan.
-So, once your pan has cooled down, start back at step one and do another round.
-I like to season the entire pan three or four times when I'm seasoning new cookware.
+So, once your cast iron pan has cooled down, start back at step one and do another round.
+I like to season the entire pan three or four times when seasoning new cookware.

-Troubleshooting Your Seasoning
+Troubleshooting Your Seasoning Cast Iron

 Using Too Much Oil